-We're introducing our secure online registration through Authorize.net, using a simple Wufoo form.
-This will allow you to pay conveniently and securely via credit card, and we hope it will streamline our confirmation process (and save some trees).
+We will once again be using our secure online registration through Authorize.net.
+This will allow you to pay conveniently and securely via credit card, and we hope it will streamline our confirmation process.
 You can also register and select another method of payment (check or Purchase Order).
 If you prefer the old-fashioned way, you can print out the Registration Form and send it to us with your payment.

 Santa Cruz has a very mild climate, although it can sometimes be rather hot during the Universe week (temps in the 80s, low humidity).
 A perfect day starts out foggy and cool, turns sunny and warm about mid-morning, and cools down again in the evening.
 Fashion mavens will layer, layer, layer.
-Rain in August is an anomaly, although we have had some drizzle at night in the past.
-It's safe to leave your umbrellas and rain coats at home, but definitely bring a sweater, jacket, or sweatshirt (or buy one of ours!).
+Rain in August is an anomaly, although we often have some drizzle at night.
+Definitely bring a sweater, jacket, or sweatshirt (or buy one of ours!).

 The atmosphere at the Universe and in Santa Cruz, is very casual and comfortable.
 Do bring shoes that are comfortable for walking.
 UCSC is full of trails both paved and not, and there are few flat areas.

 We host a Victorian Dance on Friday night and you're welcome to dress in costume, or just show up in light, comfortable clothes.
 It can be very warm during the Dance.